 f) As the case may be:

 i.
 Demonstrate that you have obtained a pre-arranged contract of employment,

 ii.
 Provide documentation proving registration at a post-secondary institution in Canada and demonstrate that you have obtained a pre-arranged internship or work placement in Slovenia,

 iii.
 Confirm your intention to travel in the territory of Slovenia with the possibility of obtaining remunerated employment to supplement financial resources;

 g) Meet any other conditions required for foreigners to enter the host country resulting from its legislation, not already set out in the above mentioned sub-paragraphs a) to f);

-h) Pay the current application or participation fees and any relevant visa fees (223 CAD - 117 CAD for visa D and 106 CAD for work permit; to be sent as a money order together with the visa application).
+h) Pay the current application or participation fees and any relevant visa fees (117 CAD for visa D and 106 CAD for work permit, if applying also for work permit; to be sent as a money order together with the visa application).

 Canadian citizens may benefit from the application of the Agreement up to a maximum of two times provided that each time falls under a different category (as mentioned above) and that there is an adjournment between each journey.
 The duration of each stay shall not exceed one year.

 Eligible Canadian citizens will receive visa type D with a validity of one (1) year.
 The required form for the visa application can be found here.
 In addition, a form for personal work permit must to be signed and sent along with the visa application.
 This form can be found here (please click here for help on how to fill out the form).

 The Embassy would advise the applicants to state specific/exact dates of arrival (point 29 in the visa application form) as the visa and the work permit will be valid from that day on for 12 months.

 Eligible Canadian citizens must pick up the personal work permit at the Employment office of the Republic of Slovenia (“Zavod za zaposlovanje Republike Slovenije), Dunajska cesta 20, Ljubljana.
 These individuals will also receive a copy of their work permit along with their visa, however, in order to legally work in Slovenia he/she must pick up the original.